 Step 4.
 Scanning will commence on the folder you selected and once the scan finishes, all of the files that were found will appear.
 Browse the list of folders to locate and select the lost Excel files.
 To recover the selected files, click “Recover” and choose a suitable folder which isn’t where the original file is stored.

 It’s very clear from the steps above that recovering any file is made significantly easier when you have iMyFone AnyRecover.
 Better yet – you can use this software for the recovery of any files.

 There you have it, everything you need to understand in order to deal with Excel crashes when saving.
 The best method for fixing Microsoft Excel is with the readily accessible repair tool which rarely fails to fix the program.
-Even if you fix it you may have already lost some important files and if that’s so, get a copy of iMyFone AnyRecover and it’ll be easy to restore them.
+Even if you fix it you may have already lost some important files on Windows 11 and if that’s so, get a copy of iMyFone AnyRecover and it’ll be easy to restore them.